Be Practical! Fight inflation at home

 recipes like fried eggs, soup, omelet, kilawin, porridge (lugaw), arroz caldo.

 This is one way to encourage kids to have a daily supplement of vegetables.
 Vary the use of leek in their diet.
 Onion leek is rich in vitamin K, A, C and B6, manganese, folate, iron, fiber, magnesium, molybdenum, copper, calcium, and potassium.
 It also contains thiamine, riboflavin, and niacin, and antibiotic substances like Allicin and Alliin - from Allium, the genus of onion (A. cepa), garlic (A. sativum), kutchay (A tuberosum), and the original leek (A. ampeloprasum).
 Leeks generally have also high calorie value, and fair amounts of protein and fat.
-It is no wonder onion is the most important vegetable in t
+It is no wonder onion is the most important vegetable in the world.

 Spouting bulb of shallot or bulb variety (Red Creole).
 Gather only what you need for the moment using scissor.
 Don't cut the entire stem - only mature leaves.